-Our board of directors currently consists of eight members.
-Effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, Bruce Cohen will resign as a member of our board of directors, and our board of directors will then consist of seven members.
-In connection with this offering, our board of directors has undertaken a review of the independence of each of these seven directors and considered whether each director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-As a result of this review, our board of directors has determined that, of these seven directors, Jeffrey Schwartz, David Hirsch, Melinda Litherland, Natale Ricciardi and Alexander Schmitz do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of The Nasdaq Stock Market LLC, or Nasdaq.
+Our board of directors currently consists of seven members.
+In connection with this offering, our board of directors has undertaken a review of the independence of each director and considered whether each director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
+As a result of this review, our board of directors has determined that, of our seven directors,

+, , , and do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of The Nasdaq Stock Market LLC, or Nasdaq.
 There are no family relationships among any of our directors or executive officers.